 Experience all the fun of the fair at Edinburgh’s Winter Festival.

-Practise your moves on the ice at the popular ice rink on George Street or take in breathtaking festive views of the city from the spectacular heights of the Big Wheel - an unmistakable landmark during Christmas in Edinburgh, it's a fantastic way to experience the panoramas of the city’s UNESCO Heritage Old and New Towns and admire Edinburgh in all its sparkling glory.
+Practise your moves at the popular ice rink on George Street or take-in breathtaking festive views of the city from the spectacular heights of the Big Wheel - an unmistakable landmark during Christmas in Edinburgh, it's a fantastic way to experience the panoramas of the city’s UNESCO Heritage Old and New Towns and admire Edinburgh in all its sparkling glory.

-Nestled in the heart of the city, the traditional Christmas Market in Princes Street Gardens has a range of European and Scottish food & drinks, unique crafts, clothing and gifts for the home and is a lovely place to browse for some special Christmas gifts.
+Nestled in the heart of the city, the traditional Christmas Market in Princes Street Gardens has a range of European and Scottish food and drinks, unique crafts, clothing and gifts for the home and is a lovely place to browse for some special Christmas gifts.

 Be sure not to miss taking a picture of the majestic Christmas tree on the Mound, which each year is donated by Norway’s Hordaland County Council.

 Festive Light Trails

-Experience stunning visuals, larger-than-life illuminations, trees drenched in jewel-like colour and sparkling tunnels of at one of the many festive light trails that take place throughout the city.
+Experience stunning visuals, larger-than-life illuminations, trees drenched in jewel-like colours and sparkling tunnels of at one of the many festive light trails that take place throughout the city.

 Christmas Fares and Markets

 Nothing beats a wander through a Christmas fare or market to get you in the Christmassy mood!

 As well as the traditional Christmas Market on Princes Street, you can stock up on unique gifts at a variety of festive markets and fairs, including Hopetoun House, Castle Street Christmas Market, Summerhall, Assembly Rooms and Jupiter Artland.